ReadTopic

 async aget(timeout: float | None = None) BaseMsgType

-Get the most recently seen message (with no delay), or wait for data if no data has ever been seen (has_data False).
+Get the most recent message, or wait for data if no data has ever been seen (has_data False).

 timeoutfloat, optional